-According to the IRS there are some exceptions to this: “farmers, fishermen, casualty and disaster victims, those who recently became disabled, recent retirees and those who receive income unevenly during the year.”
+According to the IRS, there are some exceptions to this: “casualty & disaster victims, fishermen, and farmers, those who became disabled recently, recent retirees and those who get income unevenly within the year.”

-Those who file quarterly still have to file their annual tax return in January but will be paying their estimated tax bill through the year.
+Those who file quarterly still have to file their annual tax return in January but will be paying their estimated tax bill throughout the year.

 It is possible to make just one payment every year but this could be a sizeable sum.
 The quarterly payments are designed to enable the taxpayer to pay in more affordable, smaller chunks.
-The IRS however warn, “Taxpayers can avoid an underpayment penalty by owing less than $1,000 at tax time or by paying most of their taxes during the year.
-Generally, for 2019, that means making payments of at least 90% of the tax expected on their 2019 return.”
+The IRS however warns, “Taxpayers can evade an underpayment penalty by owing fewer than $1,000 during tax time or by making payment to most of their taxes within the year.
+Usually, for 2019, that means making payments of at least 90 percent of the tax expected on their return in 2019.”

 That means you can have a tax account in arrears but if you owe $1000 or less you won’t be fined for underpayment at the end of the financial year.

-The IRS state, “The estimator offers workers, as well as retirees, self-employed individuals and other taxpayers a clear, step-by-step method for effectively tailoring the amount of income tax they should have withheld from wages and pension payments.”
+The IRS state, “The estimator offers self-employed individuals, retirees, workers and other taxpayers a clear method that’s step-by-step for efficiently tailoring the income tax amount they should have withheld from pension and wages payments.”
 This allows for those big changes in your world to be accounted for and you to pay more or less tax as these things transpire.

 The tax withholding calculator should also be used by those who have their taxes deducted at source by employers.
 Your income or family circumstances could result in a higher/lower tax bill.
 A new baby can reduce your tax burden, as can investment in their college fund as they grow up.